Life Is Beautiful: Plot

 One day, Guido takes advantage of the appearance of visiting German officers and their families to show Giosuè that other children are hiding as part of the game.
-Then he tricks a German nanny into thinking Giosuè is one of her charges to feed him while Guido serves the German officers.
+He tricks a German nanny into thinking Giosuè is one of her charges to feed him while Guido serves the German officers.
 Giosuè must stay quiet at all times for this part of the game and simply follow the other children, as he cannot speak German.

-Giosuè is almost exposed as a prisoner when he accidentally says "thank you" in Italian to another server at dinner.
-However, when the server returns with his superior, Guido provides a ruse by teaching all of the German children how to say "thank you" in Italian, saving Giosuè.
+Giosuè is almost exposed as a prisoner when he accidentally thanks a server in Italian at dinner.
+However, when the server returns with his superior, Guido provides a ruse by teaching all of the German children how to give thanks in Italian.

-Guido maintains this story through the end when, in the chaos of shutting down the camp as the Allied forces approach, he tells his son to stay hidden until everybody has left, the final task in the competition before the promised tank is his.

-Guido goes to find Dora but is caught by a German soldier.
-An officer orders his execution, so he is led off by the soldier.
-As he is walking to his death, Guido passes by Giosuè one last time and winks, still in character and playing the game.
+Guido maintains the game narrative through the end when, in the chaos of shutting down the camp as the Allied forces approach, he tells his son to stay hidden until everybody has left, the final task before the promised tank is his.
+He goes to find Dora but is caught by a German soldier, and an officer orders his execution.
+As he is led to his execution, Guido passes by Giosuè one last time and winks, still in character and playing the game.
 Guido is then shot dead in an alleyway.

 The next morning, Giosuè emerges from hiding, just as a U.S. Army unit led by a Sherman tank arrives and the camp is liberated.
 An overjoyed Giosuè, unaware of his father's death, believes he won the tank, and an American soldier allows him to ride with him on it.
 Giosuè soon spots Dora in the procession leaving the camp and reunites with her.
 While the young Giosuè excitedly tells his mother about how he had won a tank, just as his father had promised, the movie's narrator reveals himself as the adult Giosuè, reminiscing on the sacrifices his father made for him.